Gugurumbe/Simplist/README.txt

 Copyright and license
 ---------------------

-simplist-test is distributed under the terms of the GNU Lesser General Public License version 2.1 with OCaml linking exception.
+simplist is distributed under the terms of the GNU Lesser General Public License version 2.1 with OCaml linking exception.

 (* OASIS_STOP *)